In This Article

 “Your ethnicity is not imprinted on your DNA.
 Companies compare your information with similar groups of people to provide you with estimates.”

 DNA tests can’t identify race since it’s partly influenced by culture and upbringing.
-But they can test for shared DNA with certain groups of people.
+But they do, however, test for shared DNA with certain groups of people.

-For example, your results may show you have genes in common with Asians, Michigan Settlers, or Native American.
+For example, your results may show you have genes in common with Asians, Michigan Settlers, or Native Americans.

 This can give you an idea of who your most recent ancestors are.